philou/philou.github.com/_posts/2019-01-22-drafting-a-functional-architecture-vision-with-ddd-event-storming-part-1.markdown

 ---
 _We did the 1st phase of [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) Big Picture [Event Storming](https://en.wikipedia.org/wiki/Event_storming).
 It’s time to build on the shared knowledge to draft a functional architecture vision.
 All in just a few days._

 Drafting an architecture vision is one of the most valuable outcomes of a DDD (Domain Driven Design) Big Picture Event Storming.
 Having an architecture vision is key to sustainable, successful and evolutionary design.
-Have a look at the [first posts](/misadventures-with-big-design-up-front/) for the full explanation.
+Have a look at the [first posts](/misadventures-with-big-design-up-front/) for full explanations.

 This is the 9th post in a [series about how to use Event Storming to kick start architecture on good tracks](/categories/#squash-bduf-with-event-storming-series).
 It might be a good idea to start reading from [the beginning](/misadventures-with-big-design-up-front/).